exasol/public-knowledgebase/Environment-Management/how-to-change-public-ip-subnet.md

 # How to change public IP subnet
 ## Background

 That article guides you through the procedure to change the network for a cluster without tagged VLAN.
-It's strongly recommended to contact EXASOL support if you have tagged VLAN.
+It's strongly recommended to contact Exasol support if you have tagged VLAN.

 ## Prerequisites